BraulioVM/blog/_posts/2018-07-04-python-marshalling.markdown

 `F`. `None` is encoded as `N`.

 ### Marshalling bytecode instructions
-The last thing we need for making a valid pyc file is some code.
+The last thing we need for making a valid `.pyc` file is some code.
 The cpython virtual machine is a stack machine that is able to execute [many different instructions](https://docs.python.org/3/library/dis.html#opcode-NOP).
 In this post we we'll just focus on the minimum number of instructions